-Gary Mesick is the manager of the Boeing AnalytX Data Services organization, where he works with aircraft and operational data to process, validate, correct, prepare and manage the data for use by Boeing’s data analytics professionals.
+Gary Mesick is the manager of the digital services and analytics engineering lifecycle data organization at Boeing, where he works with aircraft and operational data to process, validate, correct, prepare and manage the data for use by Boeing’s data analytics professionals.

 We spoke with Gary — a published poet, award-winning beer brewer and retired infantry officer with a Ph.D. in English literature from Harvard — about the UW Certificate in Business Analysis and how poetry relates to business analysis.

 At Boeing, where I’m responsible for 180 business analysts, I often describe business analysis as “systems engineering-lite.”
 Both a systems engineer and a business analyst are trying to help you solve a business problem.
 That’s really what it comes down to.

 No matter what part of a company you work in, it’s always helpful to have the business analysis background.

 What’s changed since you started in the field?